-Qualified employees are required to attend classes upon hiring that cover phishing, password management, physical security and internal-specific matters.
+Qualified employees are required to attend classes upon hiring that cover phishing, password management, physical security and other relevant security matters.
 They are required to take annual security training following that.
 Engineers are required to attend an additional technical security workshop.
 Any changes affecting the product or policies are communicated to Qualified employees and incorporated to onboarding training.

 If you believe you’ve discovered a potential vulnerability, please let us know by submitting the issue here: https://qualified.vulnerability-disclosure.com/.
 We will acknowledge your submission within five business days.

 Provide us with a reasonable amount of time to resolve the issue before disclosing it to the public or a third party.
 We aim to resolve critical issues within ten business days of disclosure.